Skip to main content

 Trainees can play a vital role in data collection and quality improvement during Urolink visits, as well as carrying out theoretical and practical teaching sessions for local trainees.

-If you want to become involved then the committee would recommend that you look at the following things.
+If you want to become involved, the committee would recommend that you look at the following things.

 What should I expect when undertaking a visit?